COMBINE-lab/usefulaf/README.md

 This respoistory contains scripts, functions and utilities that are useful for preparing data for processing with alevin-fry, as well as for reading alevin-fry data into other packages for downstream analysis.

-The different utilities are broken down in this repository by the language in which they are written (right now, just Python and R).
+The different utilities are broken down in this repository by the language in which they are written (right now, Python, R and bash).
 A brief listing of the available utilities currently in the repository is:

 ### R language